liveahero-wiki/liveahero-wiki.github.io/_charas/kirsch.md

 {% include sidekick-infobox.html stockId=10281 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="kirsch"
+h_gachaResult = "I’m Kirsch, a pâtissier!<br> I will keep on fighting until I can master the recipe of that fantastic sweet that made my teacher gasp in delight…!" s_gachaResult = "Kirsch here!
+I'm a passionate pâtissier!<br>You can also count on me for supporting the heroes!<br>In the name of my master,I'll give it my all!" salesStart = "I'm going, for everyone's sake!" salesEnd = "I'm back everyone!" battleStart = "I'll show you my master's spinning confectionery technique!" action = "Leave it to me!" attack = "Ta!" skill = "Nice temperature" special = "The power of sweetness is the power of healing! secret technique: Whipping Tornado!" smallDamage = "Uu!" bigDamage = "Aaa!" win = "Did you see that?
+Master….I will continue to make sweets even if my body disappears like a meringue bubble!" lose = "Everyone…Master…I'm sorry…I guess I'm no good after all…" assist = "Fighting!
+I'm here with you!" assisted = "Thank you!"
 APPRECIATION = "Thank you for your hard work, leader!<br>Would you like to have a break and eat some cake?<br>Ehe ...
 I want you to taste this new one I came up with."
 DAILY = "Hello there, leader!<br>The journey on the road of confectionery starts with a single step.<br>Come on, let's get training ... let's do our best!"
 HERO = "Mr. Justice reminds me of my mentor.<br>His muscular body, his body language, his dynamic skills...
 Huh?<br>Mentor of what?
 No waay, it's my baking mentor"